 The agenda includes a public hearing on the Digital Single Market in peripheral member states, challenges and opportunities.

 Update: An addendum to the draft agenda concerning transport policy is now available.

-Agenda items concern digital, trade, and transport policy.
+Agenda items concern energy & environment, digital, transport and trade policy.